-SMURFIT ARTS CENTER-Another former ecclesiastical structure, located at the corner of Madison and Vine, this building houses studios for the University's Fine Arts Department and offices for the Army Reserve Officer Training Corps.
+SMURFIT ARTS CENTER-Another former ecclesiastical structure, located at the corner of Madison and Vine, this building houses studios for the University's Fine Arts Department.
 It is named after a generous Irish benefactor, Michael Smurfit.

 THE ESTATE-Former residence of the Scranton family, and more recently of the Jesuit community, this magnificent structure now contains the offices of the University Provost, the Graduate School, and Research Services.